Flank/flank-dashboard/docs/13_state_management_investigation.md

 ## [BLoC library](https://pub.dev/packages/bloc)

-The Bloc library is the package, used for managing the application state, which is based on the BLoC concept.
+The Bloc library is the package, used for managing the application state.
+A BLoC takes an event as an input and transforms them into a modified state as an output.

 ### Code sample